hainayanda/Pharos/README.md

 }
 ```

-It will make all the subscriber after this dispatch call to be run asyncrhonously in the given `DispatchQueue`
+It will make all the subscribers after this dispatch call to be run asynchronously in the given `DispatchQueue`

-You could make it synchronous if its already in the same `DispatchQueue` by use `observe(on:)`:
+You could make it synchronous if it's already in the same `DispatchQueue` by using `observe(on:)`:

 ```swift
 class MyClass {